Sustainability made simple

 Sustainable development focuses on promoting sustainable farming methods that will not lead to environmental degradation.

-The world is facing serious environmental challenges including climate change, freshwater depletion, ocean over-fishing, deforestation, water and air pollution, and hunger.
-Sustainable development is very important as it focuses on improving human-environment interaction by prioritizing the management and protection of the earth’s natural resources for future generations, as well as for the millions of other species who live on our planet.
-By promoting stable economic growth, conservation of natural resources, environmental protection and social progress and equality, we can conserve and enhance our natural resources so that all countries can meet basic needs of employment, food, energy, water, and sanitation.
+The world is facing serious environmental challenges including climate change, freshwater depletion, ocean over-fishing, deforestation, water and air pollution and hunger.
+Sustainable development is crucial as it focuses on improving human-environment interaction by prioritizing the management and protection of the earth’s natural resources for future generations, as well as for the millions of other species on our planet.

 The UNs' 17 sustainable development goals work to improve social inequality whilst tackling climate change and protecting the environment.

-In 2019, the US is ranked 35th globally on sustainable development out of 162 countries.
+The US was ranked 35th globally on sustainable development out of 162 countries in 2019.
 The ranking is based on the 17 Sustainable Development Goals, which were unanimously adopted in 2015 by the 193 member states of the United Nations.
-Issues such as poverty, income inequalities, and universal access to healthcare and other public services are areas that the US needs to improve with regard to sustainable development.
-Biden entered office in 2021 and he made promises to achieve sustainable development, with the promise of economic transformations including the promotion of opportunity and inclusive economic growth, while also addressing climate change and environmental sustainability.
+Issues such as poverty, income inequalities, and universal access to healthcare and other public services are areas that the US needs to improve.

-In comparison to other developed countries, the US ranks low in terms of sustainable development with regard to social inclusion and environmental sustainability.
-Social inequality is very high in the US as there are huge gaps between the richest and the poorest in society.
+Compared to other developed countries — or countries in the Global North — America ranks low in regard to social inclusion and environmental sustainability.
+Social inequality is high, and there are substantial gaps between the richest and the poorest in society.
 For example, the richest ten percent of people in the US own 70 percent of the country’s wealth.
-Today in the US, more than two million Americans live without running water and basic indoor plumbing, and many more without sanitation.
-These are primarily people from marginalized communities including low-income people in rural areas, people of color, and indigenous communities.
-Environmental sustainability is weak because powerful corporate lobbies for fossil fuels and heavy industry have precedence over sustainable environmental development.

 Read more: